Diego Casanova: Biography

 In 1980, Diego Casanova was born in the city of Maipú, Argentina.
 Casanova began committing robberies at a young age, and became known in his neighborhood as "Gordo Picurú".
 In 2004, he was briefly arrested for robbery, but released a few weeks later.

 In April of 2012, Casanova lost his left eye after another inmate stabbed it with a knife.
-This earned him the nickname "El Tuerto."
+This earned him the nickname "El Tuerto" ('The One Eyed').
 Casanova's behavior behind bars is considered appalling by other inmates and prison staff.
 Experts have described him as psychopathic and antisocial, which is why he is being medicated with an anxiolytic.

 Victims

 Francisco Quevedo

 On October 14, 2004, Casanova and an accomplice planned to rob a home in Barrio México, Maipú.
 However, the owner of the house, 67-year-old Francisco Quevedo, woke up during the ordeal, so Casanova stabbed him to death.
 After murdering the man, Casanova and his accomplice placed his body on a couch, and put a blanket on Quevedo's lap to not arouse suspicion.
 However, a 12-year-old girl witnessed the murder and alerted the police.
 Later that day, Casanova was arrested and sentenced to 20 years in prison.
 He was then transferred to the Boulogne Sur Mer prison.